bennwitt/bennwitt/README.md

 ---

 ## 🧰 My Stack

+**Core Tools I Work With**
-Python • FastAPI • ArangoDB • OpenAI • W&B • Docker • CUDA • FFmpeg • Azure • PyTorch • NVIDIA • Custom RAG • OCR Pipelines • Enterprise IT Ops
+Python • FastAPI • ArangoDB • OpenAI • W&B • Docker • CUDA • FFmpeg • Azure • PyTorch • NVIDIA • Custom RAG • OCR Pipelines • Enterprise IT Ops • Azure AI Foundry

+**My Philosophy**
+This stack is not static.
+- Not every problem is a nail, so I don’t swing just one hammer.
+- I stay **fluid like water** — adapting form and flow to fit the environment, the constraints, and the people involved.
+- The value is not in the tool itself, but in choosing the right one, shaping it, and delivering it in a way that actually works.

 ---